This blueberry baked oatmeal is easily prepped in one bowl in less than 10 minutes. It makes a great breakfast or snack and is super customizable!

 - Preheat oven to 350°F.

-- Combine the oats, milk, egg, sugar, oil, vanilla, cinnamon, baking powder and salt in a medium size bowl.
+- Combine the oats, milk, egg, sugar, butter or oil, vanilla, cinnamon, baking powder and salt in a medium size bowl.
 Stir until combined.

 - Add 1 1/2 cup frozen berries to the bottom of a 10×5" or 8×8" pan.
 Then pour the oat mixture over top.
 Add 1/2 cup remaining berries on top.
 Bake for 25 minutes, or until the edges are slighty crisp and the middle is set.
 Remove from oven and allow to cool 10 minutes before serving.